Couples Therapy Intensives

 Evidence Base

-Emotionally Focused Couples Therapy (EFCT) demonstrates significant effectiveness in research, with approximately 70-73% of couples moving from distress to recovery and 90% showing meaningful improvement.
-Effects are maintained long-term.
+Emotionally Focused Couples Therapy has demonstrated significant effectiveness, with research showing that approximately 70-73% of couples move from distress to recovery, and 90% show meaningful improvement.
+A systematic review found that the effects were maintained within the relationships in the long term.

 Who I Work With